4.3 Mapping

 scale_color_manual(name = "Cell tower", values = c("black", "red"))

-1. The get_map function pulls in a base map from the Google Maps API (or another map server like Stamen Maps).
-The returned value is a ggmap object.
+function pulls in a base map from the Google Maps API (or another map server like Stamen Maps).
+The returned value is a ggmap object. - The

-2. The ggmap function plots this ggmap object and returns a ggplot object.
-You can use this resulting ggplot object as you would any other ggplot object (e.g., add geoms, change theme).
+function plots this ggmap object and returns a ggplot object.
+You can use this resulting ggplot object as you would any other ggplot object (e.g., add geoms, change theme). - Call other

 geocode("Supreme Court of the United States")